 The following full-body training session can be completed in under 45 minutes:

-- Do two sets of each exercise, 12 repetitions during each set.
+- Beginning-level athletes can do two sets of each exercise – 12 repetitions during each set.

 - Intermediate-to-advanced athletes can do three sets.

-- To keep your heart rate elevated during the training session – and to get a nice sweat going – only take a one-minute break between sets.
+- To keep your heart rate elevated during the training session, only take a one-minute break between sets.